Punjabi cinema

-Punjabi cinema is the Punjabi-language film industry centered around the Indian state of Punjab, and based in Amritsar and Mohali.
+Punjabi cinema, also known as Pollywood or Punjwood, is cinema dedicated to the production of motion pictures in the Punjabi-language widely spoken in the Indian state of Punjab.
+It is based in Amritsar, Ludhiana, and Mohali.

-The cinema of Punjab has its beginnings with the 1928 production of Ajj dia thia, the earliest feature film produced in the region.
+The cinema of Punjab has its beginnings with the 1928 production of Daughters of Today, the earliest feature film produced in the region in Lahore.
 The first sound film, Heer Ranjha, using the sound-on-disc technology, was released in 1932.
 Since then, many films have been produced in Punjabi cinema, a number of which have received international recognition.
 Many actors and filmmakers started their careers in Punjabi films, a number of whom have acquired international reputations, and a number of whom have found greater financial benefits in careers in larger film producing industries.

 History

-Film operations started in the 1920s in Lahore, the provincial capital of British Punjab.
+Film operations started in the 1920s in Lahore, the provincial capital of British India.
 The first silent film, Daughters of Today, was released in 1924 in Lahore; the city had nine operational cinema houses.
 Movies shown at these cinemas were mostly produced in Bombay and Calcutta, and seldom from Hollywood and London.

 Daughters of Today was a brainchild of G.K.
 Mehta, a former officer with the North-Western Railways who, much like H. S. Bhatavdekar, had imported a camera into the country.
 Mehta continued to produce newsreel coverage for companies abroad and delved into further film projects but his dedication gave way when he promptly left the film industry for more profitable ventures.
 But it was to be later in 1929–1930, when Abdur Rashid Kardar's Husn Ka Daku was released, that the film industry had established in essence in Lahore's Bhati Gate locality.
 Kardar, a professional calligraphist, was accompanied by his fellow-artist and friend Muhammad Ismail, who would make the posters for his films.